“Tell me to what you pay attention and I will tell you who you are.”

 - Do just one thing at a time.
 It will help you to get your task all the way to done, to feel less stressed and confused and you’ll do a better job compared to if you multi-task things.
 And if you feel stressed and overwhelmed during your day then you can tell yourself this simple thing to regain focus and inner clarity again.

 - Keep a minimalistic workspace.
 It makes it easier to keep your focus and attention in the right place and to keep your thinking clear.
-I keep a workspace with just a small wooden desk, a chair and my laptop and a glass of water or mug of tea on that desk.
+I keep a workspace with just a wooden desk, a chair, my laptop, a larger screen and a glass of water or mug of tea on that desk.

 - Go slow.
 One good way to do more focused work is to go a bit slower than you may usually do.
 I have also found that by just doing something at a slower pace it feels less like a mental burden and so I am less likely to procrastinate.